Stability and statistical inference for semidiscrete optimal transport maps: Introduction

 Optimal transport (OT) provides a versatile framework to compare probability measures and has seen a surge of applications in statistics, machine learning, and applied mathematics; see, e.g., \cite{panaretos2020invitation,peyre2019computational,santambrogio2017euclidean}, among many others.
 We refer to \cite{ambrosio2005,villani2008optimal,santambrogio15} as standard references on OT.
 For Borel probability measures $R$ and $P$ on $\R^d$ with finite second moments, the Kantorovich OT problem with quadratic cost reads as

 where $\Pi (R,P)$ denotes the collection of couplings of $R$ and $P$ (i.e., each $\pi \in \Pi(R,P)$ is a probability measure on the product space with marginals $R$ and $P$).
 A central object of interest in OT theory is the OT map, or the Brenier map \cite{brenier1991polar}.
 For absolutely continuous $R$, the unique optimal solution $\pi^*$ to \eqref{eq: Kantorovich} exists and concentrates on the graph of a deterministic map $T^*$, called the OT map.
 The OT map has been applied to transfer learning and domain adaptation, among many others.
-Also, the OT map can be seen as a multivariate extension of the quantile function \cite{carlier2016vector,chernozhukov2017monge, ghosal2019multivariate, hallin2021distribution} and was recently applied to causal inference \cite{torous2021optimal}.
+Also, the OT map can be seen as a multivariate extension of the quantile function \cite{carlier2016vector,chernozhukov2017monge, ghosal2019multivariate, hallin2021distribution} and has been recently applied to causal inference \cite{torous2021optimal}.

-Motivated by these applications, the statistical analysis of the OT map has seen increased interest, mostly focusing on estimation error rates \cite{chernozhukov2017monge, hutter2021minimax, deb2021rates, manole2021plugin, pooladian2021entropic, pooladian2022debiaser, divol2022optimal, pooladian2023minimax}; see a literature review below for a further discussion on these references.
+Motivated by these applications, the statistical analysis of the OT map has seen increased interest, mostly focusing on estimation error rates \cite{chernozhukov2017monge, hutter2021minimax, ghosal2019multivariate,deb2021rates, manole2021plugin, pooladian2021entropic, pooladian2022debiaser, divol2022optimal, pooladian2023minimax}; see a literature review below for a further discussion on these references.
 Still, there is much to be desired on statistical \textit{inference} for the OT map, such as valid testing and the construction of confidence sets, both of which hinge on a limit distribution theory.
-Alas, to the best of our knowledge, there have been no limit distribution results for the OT map, except for the $d=1$ case where the OT map agrees with the composition of the quantile and distribution functions (cf. \cite[Chapter 2]{santambrogio15}).
+Alas, to the best of our knowledge, there have been no limit distribution results for the OT map, except for the $d=1$ case where the OT map agrees with the composition of the quantile and distribution functions (cf. Chapter 2 in \cite{santambrogio15}).\footnote{One exception is the recent preprint \cite{manole2023central}, which appeared on the arXiv after the initial submission of this manuscript; see the discussion at the end of Section \ref{sec: literature}.} Indeed, deriving distributional limits of OT maps poses a significant challenge from a probabilistic perspective.
+This is because the OT map is implicitly defined via the gradient of a dual potential function that is an optimal solution to a certain optimization problem, and hence its dependence on the data is highly complicated.